 V.14 Construction of Appurtenances

-The pipeline installation will progress as thrust blocks, valves, valve chambers, wash-out chambers, etc., are constructed based on approved shop drawings.
+The pipeline installation will progress as thrust blocks, valves, chambers, wash-out chambers, etc., are constructed based on approved shop drawings.

-Pipes will be connected with flanged joints as per the approved shop drawings and shall be hydrostatically tested at the pressure specified.
+Pipes will be connected with flanged joints as per approved shop drawings and shall be hydrostatically tested at the pressure specified.

 To ensure proper maintenance of flanges, the flange gasket must be centrally located, and the flange bolts must be tightened as per the manufacturer’s specifications.